AsiaAlrashed/Deploy_AI_Model/README.md

 Weather Description (weather_description): Detailed weather description (e.g., light rain, heavy snow).
 Date and Time (date_time): Timestamp of the traffic volume record.

-https://hub.docker.com/repository/docker/asiaalrashed/ml_traffic_volume
+A traffic forecasting model was developed and deployed using fastapi and docker Here is the link to the image on Docker Hub: https://hub.docker.com/repository/docker/asiaalrashed/ml_traffic_volume